orsonteodoro/oiledmachine-overlay/docs/SUPPORT_MATRIX.md

       DISCLAIMER:  This overlay may delete Python based security-critical components without warning associated with eager distro EOL restriction and upstream not updating their releases to use CI test images.
-If the package (e.g. Howdy or Python based PAM package) is using an D12/U20 CI image or testing with older CI images, this overlay may immediately delete the package or dependencies associated with it which can cause an init or boot issues.
+If the package (e.g. Howdy or Python based PAM package) is using a D12/U20 CI image or testing with older CI images, this overlay may immediately delete the package or dependencies associated with it which can cause an init or boot issues.
 The developer or contributors may choose not to apply patches because it is unpaid free labor to fix any issue.
 It is a common